Let’s Talk About Commercial Bankruptcy: The More You Know, the Greater Your Chance at Preserving Your Rights as a Secured Creditor

-The more you understand about bankruptcy and the bankruptcy process, the greater chance of preserving your rights as a secured creditor and ultimately receiving payment.
+The more you understand about commercial bankruptcy and the bankruptcy process, the greater chance of preserving your rights as a secured creditor and ultimately receiving payment.

 Refresher: What’s a Secured Creditor?

 A secured creditor has a security interest over some or all of the assets of its debtor.
 This status can be achieved and maintained through a variety of credit tools such as Mechanic’s Liens, Bond Claims and UCC filings.

 In the event of the debtor’s bankruptcy or default, secured creditors have payment priority over their unsecured counterparts, significantly improving the likelihood of getting paid.

 The Breakdown: Chapter 7 vs. Chapter 11

 In Chapter 7 bankruptcy, the debtor ceases operations, its assets are liquidated by an appointed Trustee, and the funds are used to pay the outstanding debt.